 Skip Navigation LinksInvestigation-Thallium-and-Kale-Chips

-ENVIRONMENTAL HEALTH INVESTIGATIONS BRANCHā€‹
+ENVIRONMENTAL HEALTH INVESTIGATIONS BRANCH

 Investigation Spotlight: Thallium and Kale Chips

-bag of kale chips snackProblem
+a bag of kale chip snacksProblem

-In 2022, the California Department of Public Health (CDPH) was notified about a family with ā€‹young children that was experiencing neurological symptoms and had elevated levels of thallium in their urine laboratory test.
+In 2022, CDPH was alerted about a family who had elevated levels of thallium in their urine laboratory tests (above the national 95th percentile).
+The family members, including children, were also experiencing gastrointestinal and neurologic symptoms.
 Exposure to high amounts of thallium may cause several harmful health effects, including nervous system effects.

 Investigation

-CDPH identified the kale chips as the likely source of the family's thallium exposure and the family was encouraged to stop eating the kale chips.
+CDPH identified the kale chips as the likely source of the family’s thallium exposure, and the family was encouraged to stop eating the kale chips.

-Outcomes and impact
+Outcomes and Impact

 Resources